frendsick/torth/docs/definitions.md

 ]
 ```

-Currently it is not possible to add folders to PATH with command line arguments with the self-hosted compiler.
-There still is a *--path* command line argument in the original [Python compiler implementation](https://github.com/CyberPaddy/torth/tree/python-compiler).
+It is not yet possible to add folders to PATH with command line arguments.